-97. Planning should maintain and update as necessary other elements of the City's General Plan.
+96. Planning should maintain and update as necessary other elements of the City's General Plan.

-Lead Agency: Planning Department Funding Source: Annual Work Program Schedule: Ongoing
+Lead Agency: Planning Department

+Funding Source: Annual Work Program

+Schedule: Ongoing

-98. Planning and the SFMTA continue to coordinate housing development with implementation and the Transit Effectiveness Project (TEP).
+97. Planning and the SFMTA continue to coordinate housing development with implementation and the Transit Effectiveness Project (TEP).
 The TEP adjusts transit routes to increase service, improve reliability, and reduce travel delay to better meet current and project travel patterns throughout the City.
-The Department in coordination with the SFMTA should provide annual updates on the TEP.